Narwallets/meta-pool/docs/index.md

  * Users providing liquidity can earn fees on each sell
  * Users wanting to unstake without the waiting period can do so for a fee

 The *NEAR/SKASH Liquidity Pool* is a one-sided Liquidty pool.
 Liquidity providers add only NEAR to the Liq. pool.
 The Liq. pool allows other users to SELL SKASH for NEAR (unstake) at a discounted price.
-The discount represents how much users value not waiting 39-52hs to receive their funds.
+The discount represents how much users do not value waiting 39-52hs to receive their funds.
 The discount varies with the amount of NEAR in the liq. pool, but the curve is capped at the extremes.
 By default discount fees are in the range 1-10%, but the curve parameters can be adjusted by DAO governance (by the vote of G-SKASH governance token holders).

 ![example-fee-curve](images/example-fee-curve.png)